DDriggs00/mavlinkinterface/docs/configuration/setFluidDensity.md

 # setFluidDensity( density )

-Sets the fluid density (used in depth calculations) to the given value.
+This function sets the fluid density (used in depth calculations) to the given value.

+Note: changes made by this command persist between dives.

 ## Parameters